CONVERSATION #3 with

 In 2021, Eivind participated in Velferden's summer project VEI, where he showed an installation in the old office building at Sandbekk, consisting of stories, objects and film, based on his encounter with the mining history of Sokndal.
 On the open day, he gave a memorable reading of the text Closed Day, which was about the relationship between a retired office worker at Titania and his daughter, on the way to the open day at Velferden.

-On Monday, September 19, 2022, Eivind Hofstad Evjemo was back at Velferden.
+On Monday, September 19, 2022, Eivind Hofstad Evjemo was back in Velferden.

 This time he talked about his own writing, about ideas and the writing process, the joys and challenges of living a life as a writer, as well as the drive to move forward, explore language and challenge genres.